 Today, Molokini is officially a State Marine Life and Bird Conservation District.
 This protection creates a safe haven for fish and reef to flourish.

 Tour boats enjoy the opportunity to share Molokini’s pristine waters with visitors each day.
 The snorkeling is superb within the crater, and the scuba diving off of the backside is world-class.
-The dive is only recommended for experienced scuba divers due to it’s currents and depths to around 300 feet below sea level.
+The dive is only recommended for experienced scuba divers due to its currents and depths of around 300 feet below sea level.

 Molokini Hawaiian Legend

 The legend of Molokini differs depending on whom you ask, but this is our favorite version.

 Pele, the fire goddess, fell in love with a handsome prince.
 At the same time, a gecko also fell in love with him.
 Pele became enraged with jealousy, and she chopped the gecko in half.